NASA astronaut votes from ISS: 'If we can do it from space, then I believe folks can do it from the ground'

-However you go about casting your vote, you have to admire this NASA astronaut who managed to cast her vote from space.
-Kate Rubins, who's currently on duty aboard the International Space Station, posted a photo of herself in front of a padded booth marked "ISS Voting Booth," with the text "From the International Space Station: I voted today."
+However you go about casting your vote, you have to admire this NASA astronaut who managed to cast her vote all the way from space.
+Kate Rubins, who's currently aboard the International Space Station, posted a photo of herself in front of a padded booth marked "ISS Voting Booth," with the text "From the International Space Station: I voted today."

 NASA notes this isn't Rubins' first time voting from space.
 She did so in 2016, when she was also on the ISS.